Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 *‘Horse, you glorious fuckin’ idiot!*

 Base knew his friend better than anyone.
-Adam had a superhero button, and if something poked it...he couldn’t *not.* Deep down, life had beaten on him and left him more than ready to fight.
+Adam had a superhero button, and if something poked it... he couldn’t *not.* Deep down, life had beaten on him and left him more than ready to fight.
 It’d left him *needing* to fight.

 A slap on ‘Base’s shoulder, and ‘Horse was off.
 Mines popped, enemy engaged.
 The smashing, brutal sounds of their clash got further away, while Base got one, two, three patients out of the rubble and safely handed over.
 Adam had chased the menace off.

 What a gloriously brave and stupid hero he was!
 Nobody else could have done the job.

-Costello was one of the first out, still making noises about getting back in the fight, but...no.
-He was only alive thanks to his MASS, and ‘Base’s only real option was to take a scan, do some preparatory work, then stuff him in a stasis bag.
+Costello was one of the first out, still making noises about getting back in the fight, but... no. He was only alive thanks to his MASS, and ‘Base’s only real option was to take a scan, do some preparatory work, then stuff him in a stasis bag.

 Two more patients in critical condition, both given interventions that *should* keep ‘em alive through the surgery to come.
 One last quick *lift* and that was enough to get everyone free.
 The medics could take it from here.
 ‘Base had business elsewhere.